Ramsey1120/firstrepository/README.md

 # firstrepository

-This repository contains my begginer projects for getting into web development.
+This repository contains my beginner projects for getting into web development.